libdynd/libdynd/docs/ckernels.md

 * [Accumulator CKernels](accum_ckernels.md)
 * [Multi-dimensional kernel documentation](multidim_kernels.md)

-Headers and implementation for kernels are in the 'dynd/kernels' subdirectories.
+Headers and implementation for kernels are in the ``dynd/kernels`` subdirectories.

 Current Limitations
 -------------------

 The biggest limitation of the ckernel mechanism that some of the implemented buffering operations aren't threadsafe.
 These should be able to use the stack for smaller buffers, or use a TLS variable when the buffer is large.
+The plan is to add multi-threading to DyND's computation by default using TBB after fleshing out the front end with NumPy-like ufuncs.

 CKernel Basics
 --------------